patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 <img src="./src/Picture/airflow-triggered.jpg">

-Most of time, you don't write the DAGs in one time and test once it's done, you have come to this UI, triggering and monitoring to see if it works or not, and then fix the bugs.
-So, you have to trigger the DAGs many times, and see the logs to debug the code.
+Most of time, you don't write the DAGs in one time and test only once when it's done, you have to come to this UI, triggering and monitoring to see if it works or not, and then fix the bugs.
 It's very helpful to debug the code by reading the logs and checking which tasks are failed.

 **Once the ETL DAG worked successfully, the data engineering part is finished.**